10 Fun Facts You Didn't Know About Manatees

 Zach is the oldest known wild male, first documented in Oct.
 1967 in the Crystal River area by USGS.
 He is sighted almost every year, and was last photographed during the 2017-2018 manatee season at Three Sisters Springs.

 King’s Bay and Three Sisters Springs in Crystal River, Florida, is one of the best places in the world where you can swim with a manatee.
 But please practice Passive Observation when you swim with these gentle beasts.
 That means, look, but don’t touch.
 Manatees might look cuddly, but resist giving them a hug.
 Touching, disturbing, or otherwise harassing these protected creatures can get you a citation.
 Practice good manatee manners and chill with them in the warm waters of the springs.

 10. Live Long and Prosper!

 Working together, we can ensure that the fun, loveable manatee doesn’t go the way of its long lost—literally—much larger relative, the Stellar’s Sea Cow, which was hunted to extinction in the 18th century, less than 30 years after it was discovered.
 The U.S. Fish and Wildlife Service has put protections in place, reducing the size of a high-speed sports zone and the speed of boats allowed in King’s Bay, and established manatee protection zones, off-limits to people.
-In 2015, The Crystal River National Wildlife Refuge Complex banned paddlecraft in Kings Bay and Three Sisters Springs during manatee season—from mid-November through April.
+In 2015, The Crystal River National Wildlife Refuge Complex banned paddlecraft in Three Sisters Springs during manatee season—from mid-November through March 31.
 You can do your part by obeying all guidelines when boating, swimming and viewing manatees, and help protect water quality to preserve their habitat for many manatees to come.

 For more information: